 7. The twin strakes under each wing, to which a bomb-carrier could be fitted, are missing.

 The area under the fuselage between the wing fillets is represented as a flat area; analysis of photos shows this to be correct.
 The Roc did indeed have a "flat bottom" in this area, which incorporated an escape hatch for the gunner (the Skua was curved in this area).

 It must be stressed that the Pavla Roc is a limited-production kit and modellers used to more modern mainstream kits will find it a challenging build.
 The fit of parts can be problematic and a lot of finishing up of parts is required.
-In particular their are a lot of mould ejector lugs to file away.
+In particular, there are a lot of mould ejector lugs to file away.
 This all sounds a bit negative but I've got to stress just how welcome the Pavla kit was when first released.
-Until then modellers wanting to make a Roc had to modify the old Frog Skua kit, with all it's faults.
+Until then modellers wanting to make a Roc had to modify the old Frog Skua kit, with all its faults.

-Pavla models no longer seems to be operating but its kits can often be found on Ebay.
+Pavla models no longer seem to be operating but its kits can often be found on eBay.

 MODELLAND 1/72 VACUFORM